 Finding the right white for an exterior project contains all the pitfalls that are there when selecting whites for an interior scheme, and more!
 However there are rules to follow and I have some great tips to help you to select a colour scheme for your white exterior project that you will love.

-This lovely cottage has Dulux Antique White USA on the walls, which looks lovely as it is in shadow and you can really see the creamy underlying colour.
-The trim in Dulux Vivid White, which is also in the direct sunlight, offers a nice contrast.
+This pretty cottage has Dulux Antique White USA on the walls, which looks lovely as it is in shadow and you can really see the creamy underlying colour.
+The trim in Dulux Vivid White, which is in the direct sunlight and offers a nice contrast.